demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 ---
 id: Change Management
 title: Change Management
-description: The firewall change management is a complex and delicate process that needs to be performed with extreme caution due to the consequences that can be caused due to a mistake, If you use Pan-Os or Panorama as your enterprise firewall and Jira or ServiceNow as your enterprise ticking this pack will assist you perform a well coordinated and documented process.
+description: The firewall change management is a complex and delicate process that needs to be performed with extreme caution due to the consequences that can be caused due to a mistake.
+If you use Pan-Os or Panorama as your enterprise firewall and Jira or ServiceNow as your enterprise ticking this pack will assist you perform a well coordinated and documented process.

 ---